 Trish Kilpin was appointed as Director in the Office of School Safety in February of 2022.
 Prior to serving in this position, she was a school social worker for over 30 years.
 Trish earned her Bachelor of Arts in Psychology and Master of Science in Social Work from the University of Wisconsin-Madison.
 She was named the Wisconsin School Social Worker's Association's School Social Worker of the Year in 1997, and Wisconsin Teacher of the Year in 2021.
-She is a certified National Association of School Psychologists (NASP) PREPaRE 1 and 2 Trainer, a Sources of Strength Trainer, and a National Threat Evaluation and Reporting Office (NTER) Master Trainer.
+She is a certified National Association of School Psychologists (NASP) PREPaRE 1 and 2 Trainer, a Sources of Strength Trainer, a National Threat Evaluation and Reporting Office (NTER) Master Trainer, and an Association for Threat Assessment Professionals (ATAP) Certified Threat Manager.

 Susan Whitstone, Deputy Director of the Office of School Safety and with the Office of School Safety since 2018.
 She has nearly 25 years’ experience in the Criminal Justice arena to include over 7 years teaching tertiary education.
 Susan started her criminal justice career in Green Bay at the Green Bay Correctional Institution as a student at University of Wisconsin-Green Bay.
 At the University of Wisconsin-Green Bay she received the honored Chancellor’s Medallion and high honors.
 After receiving her Bachelor’s Degree in Political Science and Public Administration, she quickly promoted to Lieutenant with the Waukesha County Sheriff’s Department.
 During her tenure with Waukesha she received her Master’s Degree at the University of Wisconsin-Milwaukee in Criminal Justice Administration.
 Susan is a master threat assessment trainer for the U.S. Department of Homeland Security, trained by the I Love You Guys Foundation in standard response protocol and standard reunification method and led the development of the statewide school threat reporting system- Speak Up Speak Out Wisconsin.